Shark WS632 WandVac Review

 Shark WandVac PowerFins nozzle

-The WandVac utilizes the PowerFins nozzle with the same standard brush roll found in other Shark cordless stick vacuums like the Vertex Pro Powered Lift-Away, Vertex, and Vertex Pro.
+The WandVac utilizes the PowerFins nozzle, featuring the same standard brush roll found in other Shark cordless stick vacuums, such as the Vertex Pro Powered Lift-Away, Vertex, and Vertex Pro.

-It has a roller with rubber fins and bristles combo, and here’s a close look.
+It features a roller with a combination of rubber fins and bristles, and here’s a close look.

 Shark WandVac brush roll underneath

-It has the same width as the Vertex series brush roll but minus the soft roller piece, enabling it to have excellent agitation, despite the low airflow (more info below).
+It has the same width as the Vertex series brush roll, but without the soft roller piece, allowing for excellent agitation despite the low airflow (more information below).

 Shark Vertex Pro Powered Lift-Away Duo Clean Nozzle